jon-jacky/Piety/editors/edo.md

 The *T* command, after it prints the output from the selected Python code at the end of the buffer, also adds a new empty line to end of buffer and sets mark and dot there.
-Then new lines typed at the end of the buffer advance dot but leave the mark, so the new lines form a region from mark to dot.
-After typing RET at the end of the last new line, the command [T will execute all the lines entered since the previous T command output.
+Then new lines typed at the end of the buffer advance dot but leave the mark, so all text typed after the last Python output is in the selection region, ready to be executed by *]T*.
+The *edsel* *^T* command invokes *edo* *T*.
+These turn any buffer into a Python REPL.

+There are some inconveniences with *T*.
+Error output still appears in the scrolling region, not the buffer.
+Some Python output appears in very long lines that are not automatically wrapped.

 ## Importing and reloading Python modules ##